Here are a few useful things to know about VST® plugins made with Flowstone.

 On the plugin window at the top, press the + button.
 Select Compatibility settings and tick “Save minimal undo states”.
 This will stop the interruptions of the audio stream and still allow an undo and the state to be saved with the project file.
 This is not a Flowstone issue but applies to complex VST instruments running in Reaper.

 Some controls don’t respond when Reaper isn’t Record-armed or playback not running:

-Flowstone makes wide use of the Ruby programming language, not just for audio but also for many controls and displays.
+Flowstone makes wide use of the Ruby programming language for many controls and displays.
 Ruby runs in sync with audio so any controls using Ruby internally in the plugin need the stream to be enabled to function.
 If this is an issue it’s easy to prevent this apparent non-responsive behaviour:

 In Reaper go to Options|Preferences|Audio|Playback and tick the box for Run Fx when stopped.

 ® VST is a trademark of Steinberg Media Technologies GmbH, registered in Europe and other countries.